simon-ugor/goodrequest_assignment/README.md

 * Clone this repository to you
 * Put it in public github / bitbucket repository and commit your work continuously
 * Grant access to the repository to the account peter.reguli@goodrequest.com (in case of the private repo on bitbucket) or send a link to public github repo to this email.
+* Let Veronika and Peter know on their email adresses that your work is ready for review (veronika.stefanatna@goodrequest.com and peter.reguli@goodrequest.com)

 Commit messages and the way of commmiting will also be evaluated.